AIR-SHIELD SMP Animation Video

 |Nail Penetration||ASTM D1970||Pass|

 *For UV exposure limits, please contact W. R. MEADOWS Technical Services.

 AIR-SHIELD SMP may be used in NFPA 285 complying wall assemblies.
 Contact W. R. MEADOWS for further information.

 Refer to AIR-SHIELD SMP INSTALLATION GUIDELINES document for complete installation instructions.

 Surface Preparation … All surfaces to be protected must be clean, dry, frost-free, and smooth.
 Remove any sharp protrusions and repair all defects.
-All surfaces to receive AIR-SHIELD must be clean of oil, dust, and excess mortar.
+All surfaces to receive AIR-SHIELD SMP must be clean of oil, dust, and excess mortar.
 Strike masonry joints flush.
 Concrete surfaces must be smooth and without large voids, spalled areas, or sharp protrusions.
-Concrete must be cured a minimum of 14 days and must be dry before AIR-SHIELD is applied.
+Concrete must be cured a minimum of 14 days and must be dry before AIR-SHIELD SMP is applied.
 Where curing compounds are used, they must be clear resin-based, without oil, wax or pigments.
 Prepare substrate per manufacturer’s instruction prior to application of membrane.
 All walls to receive AIR-SHIELD SMP must be capped to prevent moisture infiltration from entering the wall during construction.